NuGet/Home/proposed/2022/dotnet-nuget-why-proposal.md

 ## Motivation

 A developer should be able to understand where every package in a solution/project originated from.
 This can help them understand complex dependency chains they may have within their projects.
 Having this understanding can help a developer promote a transitive dependency quickly & easily to a top-level dependency in case there is a security concern or conflict.
-The `dotnet nuget why` command aims to help developers understand package dependency chains.

 ## Explanation